kvdanko/Batch-effect-correction-methods/README.md

 **Conclusions**

 * There were considerably more proteins identified by Peaks Xpro than by MaxQuant
 * Wrong experimental design that included two-step data analysis in two years led in severe technical batch effect
-* Differential expression analysis depending on year of experiment showed 707 “differentially expressed” proteins
 * 5 methods of batch correction were applied: ComBat, BMC, Ratio A, Ratio G, Harman
 * Comparison of batch correction methods established that the optimal method is ComBat
 * GO enrichment analysis conducted on corrected data revealed that proteins connected with immune response activation were up-regulated in differentiated cells, while proteins participating in cell transporting processes were down-regulated